 - 1. It is the students' responsibility to regularly check the course webpage (ex.
 Avenue to Learn) for updates and announcements. - 2.
-Extensions can be negotiated with the instructor before the deadline.
+Subject to the discretion of the instructor, late assignment submissions may not be marked. - 3.
+For missed exams, an MSAF will be required, including supporting documentation as noted.